 Exit & drive back

-Simple home-style refreshments at the reserve if you wish, then back to Pahadi House for lunch.
+Simple home-style refreshments at the reserve if you wish, then drop back to your stay or hotel.

 Organic FarmChemical-free terraces